MahiAlJawad/ModernSwiftConcurrency-iOS/README.md

 }
 ```

 It is also an asynchronous function but not an ideal asynchronous function.
-Because this function `foo()` never executed something which is asynchronous.
-In true asynchronous functions it will execute something with `await` keyword.
-That is it will execute something asynchronous.
+Because this function `foo()` never executed something asynchronously.
+In true asynchronous functions, it will execute something with the `await` keyword.
+That is it will execute something asynchronously.

-For example if you want to download some photo with a given `URL` then Apple provided some asynchronous way.
+For example, if you want to download some photo with a given `URL` then Apple provided some asynchronous way.

 ```
     func getPhoto(with url: URL) async throws -> UIImage {